ronmarasigan/LavaLust/README.md

 ## LavaLust Version 3
 <p>
     This version will hold the mass updates of the kernel files and built-in libraries of LavaLust Framework.
-It will also attempt to fix all issues from the its version 2 with PHP 8.1+
+It is now compatible with PHP 8.1+
 </p>

 ## Documentation